Saturday, November 8, 2025

 are plants sustainable

-Some items may no longer be fit for their original intended use, but there may be ways to still repurpose them.
-Old t-shirts and plastic bottles could be turned into DIY dog toys or cleaning rags while old wooden tables and cupboards may be possible to break down and turn into shelves.
+Some items may no longer be fit for their original intended use, but there may be ways to repurpose them in your home.
+Old t-shirts and plastic bottles could be turned into DIY items or cleaning rags, while old wooden tables and cupboards may be possible to break down and turn into shelves.

 how to wash clothes